Header image

 1935 - Commitment to Hong Kong

-The roaring twenties gives way to the Wall Street Crash and Great Depression.
+The Roaring Twenties give way to the Wall Street Crash and Great Depression.
 We signal our commitment to Hong Kong by commissioning a new headquarters at 1 Queen's Road Central.
 The brief to the architects is simply: 'Please build us the best bank in the world'.
 The grand Art Deco office, completed in 1935, is the tallest structure between Cairo and San Francisco.

 Back to the timeline